critterandguitari/cg-docs/docs/EYESY/ey_os_3.md

 Along with all of these variables, the `EYESY` object does have two functions worth mentioning as well:

--   `eyesy.bg_color()` - This sets the background color.
+-   `eyesy.color_picker_bg()` - This sets the background color.
 It is usually specified as *"etc.color_picker_bg(etc.knob5)"* but any knob can be used to control the background color.
 This function takes the knob value (from 0-1) and translates it to RGB values and uses that for the background color.

 -   `eyesy.color_picker()` - This function translates the value of the specified knob into a color.
 It is usually specified as *"etc.color_picker(etc.knob4)"* but any knob can be used to for the color picker.
 When called, this function returns a *tuple* of three integers representing the red, green, and blue components of this color.
 In the factory modes, you will often see a local variable (usually `color`) being set by this function, like so…